M-Kruse/GitRecycle/README.md

 ## General steps

-1. Start a redis docker instance
-1. Set up the DRF project
+1. Configure the env variables file
+1. Build with docker-compose
+1. Connect to the backend docker and start bash shell
-1. Create a superuser
+1. Create a django superuser
-1. Export the repo storage path environment variable (I am using a NFS mount)
-1. Start the DRF project
+1. Log in to the Django admin panel
+1. Add Query model data
 1. Create an Auth token for the React frontend.
-1. Create some fixture data in the Query model.
-1. Start the celery worker (doing work and beat scheduling)
-1. Set the Auth Token environment variable
+1. Add the Auth token as a new env variable in the frontend docker container
-1. Start the react frontend

-## Environment Variables
+### Environment Variables

-* REACT_APP_GITRECYCLE_AUTH_TOKEN - This is the token for the react frontend
+Here are the two files that you need to create and their contents, respectively.

+* ./GitRecycle/.env_file

-* REPO_STORAGE_PATH - This is the path to where the repos will be saved
+`REPO_STORAGE_PATH=/app/archive/` - This is where repos will be saved to, it is mapped to `./Archive` You can remove it and symlink it or mount storage here.

-## Docker

-This uses Redis for both the broker and the backend service at the moment.
-You can use the default docker image for development.

-`docker pull redis`
+* ./gitrecycle-frontend/.env_file

+`REACT_APP_GITRECYCLE_AUTH_TOKEN=Your_API_Auth_Token` - This is the auth token that you create in the Django admin panel

+Build the images

+`docker-compose build`

+You will need to create a superuser.
+Start the backend container and run the createsuperuser command

-`docker run --name "GitRecycle-redis" -d -p 6379:6379 redis`
+`docker run gitrecycle_backend_1`

-## Virtual Environment

-`virtualenv .venv`
-`source .venv/bin/activate`

-## PIP packages

-`pip3 install -r requirements.txt`

-## DRF

-Export the path for repo storage

-`export REPO_STORAGE_PATH="/var/nfs/path/to/storage/"`

-Enter the project directory

-`cd GitRecycle`

-Make the migrations and create the db

-`python3 manage.py makemigrations Recycler && python3 manage.py migrate`

-Create your superuser

-`python3 manage.py createsuperuser --username scooty --email scooty@localhost`

-Start it like any other django project

-`python3 manage.py runserver 127.0.0.1:8000`

-Without any Query data, the workers can't search Github for repos and generate work.
-Go to the admin at http://127.0.0.1/admin/ and log in as the superuser.
-Go to the Query objects and click the + button to create a new Query object.
+`docker exec -it -u0 gitrecycle_backend_1 python3 manage.py createsuperuser`

-You will need an Auth token for the React frontend.
-You can create one by going to http://127.0.0.1/admin/ clicking on Token and then creating a new token for your user.
+You also need an API Auth token for the frontend.
+Run the `drf_create_token` command on the backend container.
+The superuser I created in the previous step is named 'scooty' for this example.

+`docker container exec -it -u0 gitrecycle_backend_1 python3 manage.py drf_create_token scooty`

+Now open a browser, go to http://127.0.0.1:8000/admin and log in.

+Find the Query model in the list, click the +New button, add a string to the field and click Save.

+Now you can start everything up with docker-compose

+`docker-compose up`

 ## Celery Worker

 Currently Celery is hooked into the Repo model's post save function to send newly saved github repos to a celery worker queue which uses GitRecycle/tasks.py

-### How to start workers

-From the root DRF project directory, same as where manage.py lives, run the worker and the beat

-`celery -A GitRecycle worker -l debug -B`

-Currently the celery worker schedule is like this

-	* New repos are scheduled every minute
-	* Repo visibility is scheduled every 3 seconds
-	* Repos are checked for being stale every 5 minutes
-	* Stale repos are deleted every 15 minutes

-The schedule needs to be played with more, tuned to avoid spammming with requests. ***Use at your own risk***

 ## React Frontend

-There is a simple react frontend to render a list of repos.
+There is a simple react frontend to render a list of repos at http://127.0.0.1:3000

 ![image](https://user-images.githubusercontent.com/46699116/80047048-3b7fb080-84c1-11ea-9adc-4390d086c036.png)

-Install the dependencies (npm or yarn)

-`cd gitrecycle-frontend`
-`npm install`

-Export the Auth token and start the project

-`REACT_APP_GITRECYCLE_AUTH_TOKEN=abc123zyz npm start`

-If there are no errors, you can browse to the development server at http://127.0.0.1:3000

 # Endpoints